Equinix: Environmental impact

 In 2015, the company made a long-term pledge to power its entire data center platform with clean and renewable energy.
-The pledge followed criticism in 2014 from the environmental group Greenpeace, which said in an annual report on the environmental practices of Internet companies that Equinix had an insufficient commitment to renewable energy and carbon emissions mitigation.
-The company signed deals with wind farms in Texas and Oklahoma to buy enough renewable energy to offset the energy consumption of its North American data center portfolio.
+This followed criticism in 2014 from the environmental group Greenpeace, which said in an annual report on the environmental practices of Internet companies that Equinix had an insufficient commitment to renewable energy and carbon emissions mitigation.
+The company signed deals with wind farms in Texas and Oklahoma in order to buy enough renewable energy to offset energy consumption at its North American data center portfolio.

 In 2019, the U.S. Environmental Protection Agency named Equinix one of 17 Green Power Partners leading the transition to renewable energy.

 In September 2020, Equinix priced $1.35 billion in green bonds to finance new and existing green projects.
 At the same time, the company announced a Green Finance Framework to standardize transparency reporting for green debt disclosures.
 In November 2020, the EPA gave Equinix its 2020 Green Power Partner of the Year award.

-In January 2021, Equinix joined the Climate Neutral Data Centre Pact, and therefore engaged to have data centres climate neutral by 2030.
+In January 2021, Equinix joined the Climate Neutral Data Centre Pact, committing to make their data centers climate neutral by 2030.

+Sustainability Magazine named Equinix among the Top 10 sustainable data center providers in 2024.
+Later that year, the company's heat export program began to repurpose residual heat from its data centers for use in nearby buildings.
+Also in 2024, Equinix VP Christopher Wellise cited artificial intelligence (AI) energy use as one of the "many growing strains on electric grids" and stated to Newsweek that AI needs to be viewed "through the lens of sustainability, no question".

 Data centers

-Equinix claims to have invested more than $25 billion in its data center platform.
-The firm calls its data centers International Business Exchanges (IBXs).
+Equinix invested more than $25 billion in its data center platform.
+Data centers have been rebranded to International Business Exchanges (IBXs).
 In 2017, the company launched its own data center infrastructure management platform, IBX SmartView.
-The company's Internet Exchange service allows ISPs and enterprises to exchange Internet traffic through a global peering tool.
+The company's Internet exchange service allows ISPs and enterprises to exchange Internet traffic through a global peering tool.